Blindsprings: Reception

 Kadi Fedoruk was nominated for a Joe Shuster Award for Webcomics Creator in 2014.
 Writing for io9, Lauren Davis called Blindsprings one of the best new webcomics of 2014.

 Publication

 Blindsprings began to be published in October 2013.
 A book of the comic was published in 2017.
 A French edition was published by Hachette.

-The comic has been on hiatus since August 2019, but is expected to return April 25th, 2023.
+The comic went on hiatus in August 2019 till April 2023.
+As of now the series is ongoing.